Oxford Brookes University: Former campuses

-The Wheatley campus was near Wheatley in the Oxfordshire countryside, seven miles south-east of the city centre.
-It is where information technology, mathematics and engineering are taught.
+The Wheatley campus was near Wheatley in the Oxfordshire countryside, seven miles (11 km) south-east of the city centre.
+Information technology, mathematics and engineering were taught there.
 The tall tower block can be seen from the A40 dual carriageway.
 The top four floors of the tower were initially closed in the early 2000s following the suicide of a student from the top.
 Five years later the rest of the tower was shut after asbestos was found and the building was deemed unsafe to house students.
 Since the end of October 2024, this campus has closed and the university has relocated all activity to newly-built facilities at the Headington Hill site.